-We tried to answer all your questions and concerns.
+We did our best to answer all your questions and concerns.

-End User licenses are appropriate for use in images, and PDFs.
-You must buy one End-User license per person who will work with the live fonts to create any end material (i.e. logos or PDF).
+End User licenses are appropriate for use in images and PDFs.
+You must purchase one End User license for each individual working with live fonts to create any end material (i.e. logos or PDFs).

 Fonts are software, which means that everyone who uses them needs to have a license (EULA).
-If a designer is doing graphics work for a client, it is the designer (end user), not the client, who needs to buy a font license.
+If a designer is doing graphic work for a client, it is the designer (end user), not the client who needs to buy a font license.
 If clients wish to use the fonts as well, then they too need to buy their own licenses.

 Please read our Fontfabric™ Free Font End User License Agreement – it is a legally binding document.
 The main points of the license are: